matrix-org/matrix-spec-proposals/proposals/4218-profile-change-perf.md

 # MSC4218: Improving performance of profile changes

-Many users on the Matrix ecosystem have seen how slow it is to change either their display name or their avatar.
+Many users in the Matrix ecosystem have seen how slow it is to change either their display name or their avatar.
 It is slow because it causes O(n) updates, one for each room the user is joined to.
 This MSC details a mechanism to improve performance by not sending O(n) updates.
 It does this by introducing a new concept called "Synthetic Events".
 This new concept can also be conveniently applied to [communicate state resolution deltas accurately to clients](https://github.com/matrix-org/matrix-spec/issues/1209).
-Also conveniently, decoupling profile changes from the membership of the user decreases the length of the auth chain for that user, which decreases the amount of data that is required to be fetched in order to join a room, thus increasing performance on room joins as well.
+Also conveniently, decoupling profile changes from the membership of the user decreases the length of the auth chain for that user, which decreases the amount of data that is required to be fetched in order to join a room, thus improving performance on room joins as well.

 ## Proposal